 To apply for federal and institutional financial aid you must be admitted as a degree-seeking student at Illinois Tech.
 Additionally, you must complete a FAFSA with the Department of Education.

-When completing the FAFSA, be certain to take note of the following
+When completing a FAFSA, be certain to take note of the following:

 *The Collens Scholarship is also contingent upon verification.
 This award cannot disburse until verification is complete.